vanducng/datafold-docs/docs/features/catalog-lineage.md

 sidebar_position: 2
 title: Catalog + Column-level Lineage
 ---
-# Catalog and Column-level Lineage
-Learn more about your data with Datafold's Catalog and Column-level Lineage.

 ## Catalog
 ![](../../static/img/catalog_landing.png)
 With the Datafold Catalog you can quickly see row counts, nulls and column distributions.
 We'll gather up this information and display it for every table and data source that you add.